etraveli/javascript-style-guide/react/README.md

   import CheckBox from '../containers/CheckBoxContainer';
   import Dropdown from '../text-resolvers/DropdownTextResolver';
   ```
+ - Keep "context" in file names, favouring `SeatMapHeader` over `Header`, but drop it in imports
+    ```jsx
+    // bad
+    import SeatMapHeader from './SeatMapHeader';

+    // good
+    import Header from './SeatMapHeader';
+    ```

 - **Higher-order Component Naming**: When possible use the prefix `with...` e.g. `WithLoading`